ethereumdegen/bevy_mesh_terrain/splatv2.md

 2. There will be a special processing stage which will

   he raw painted splat data will consist of a grayscale image for EACH layer

+## LOADING

+Try to build the ChunkSplatData by using the  splat folder

+If there are missing images, assume they are 'blank' , there is no data there .